 How many fun, creative projects like @ChatGPTBot won’t be built on top of Twitter in the future because of this decision?
 What will happen to our “global town square” when third-party experiments like this gradually die off over time?

-Follow me on twitter for more awesome open source AI projects like this @transitive_bs.
 You can play around with @ChatGPTBot live on twitter.
 Note that the bot may not respond right away due to overly strict Twitter rate limits, but it will always respond eventually.